 There are so many neighbourhoods and areas in Tokyo.
-Besides the famous towns like Shinjuku, Shibuya and Harajuku, there are many incredible places and spots in Tokyo that are worth a visit.
-If you’re looking to visit a local neighbourhood and check out some hidden gems, Meguro might be a great place to check out.
-In this Meguro area guide, let’s have a look at what to do in Meguro, where to eat and drink in Meguro, where to stay in Meguro and some hidden gems in the area.
+Besides the famous towns like Shinjuku, Shibuya, and Harajuku, there are many incredible places and spots in Tokyo that are worth a visit.
+If you’re looking to visit a local neighbourhood and check out some hidden gems, Meguro might be a great place to explore.
+In this Meguro area guide, let’s have a look at what to do in Meguro, where to eat and drink in Meguro, where to stay in Meguro, and some hidden gems in the area.

 About 2 kilometres away from Meguro, you will find Nakameguro.
 It is a residential area around the Meguro river.
 It is especially famous for people to visit during spring to enjoy the cherry blossom trees.
-Here in Nakameguro, you can find all kinds of Indie and hipster shops, along with galleries and museums.
-If you’re in the area and craving food and drinks, you will be pleased to find that they have many mainstreams as well as local Japanese, western, international and fusion spots all over town.
+Here in Nakameguro, you can find all kinds of indie and hipster shops, along with galleries and museums.
+If you’re in the area and craving food and drinks, you will be pleased to find that they have many mainstream as well as local Japanese, western, international, and fusion spots all over town.

 This blog will give you all the best places to visit, so please refer to it anytime and plan out a fantastic trip to the Meguro ward!